-There has been a £7.2m increase in Underwriting Risk between the 2016 year end SCR calculation and the equivalent 2017 calculation.
-The main reason for the increase is due to an increase in business both written and earned during 2017 in the Miscellaneous Financial Loss line of business.
+There has been a £11.1m increase in Underwriting Risk between the 2017-year end SCR calculation and the equivalent 2018 calculation.
+The main reasons for the increase is due to an increase in business both written and earned during 2018 in the Miscellaneous Financial Loss line of business and the Other Motor Insurance line of business.